-There are a lot of questions that people ask me about their grant applications.
-There are some questions however, that should be asked prior to working on an application and most of the time, they are an afterthought.
+People ask me a lot of questions about their grant applications.
+There are some KEY questions that should be asked prior to working on an application and most of the time they are an afterthought.

-- What is a realistic ask based on your organization, your need, your project and the foundation’s current priorities?
+3. What is a realistic ask based on your organization, your need, your project and the foundation’s current priorities?
 This usually requires a conversation with foundation staff.
-Don’t assume you should ask for the top end of their range just because they have a range listed.
-This is a mistake I see with folks all the time.
+Don’t assume you should ask for the top end of their range.
+This is a common grant writing mistake.

-- You might be a perfect fit ‘on-paper’ for what a foundation wants to fund, but do you have to have a history of success for a certain period of time (typically 3-5 years minimum) before they will consider an application from you?
+5. Do you have a history of success?
+You might be a perfect fit ‘on-paper’ for what a foundation wants to fund.
+However, some foundation require you have some history (typically 3-5 years minimum) before they will consider an application from you.

-- Do you have to have a formal/official audit for the foundation to consider funding your organization or will a compilation report suffice?
+6. Do you have to have a formal/official audit for the foundation to consider funding your organization?
+Or, will a compilation report suffice?
 Keep in mind that a 990 is NOT an official audit.

-- Based on an analysis of your program, project or organization’s current Strengths, Weaknesses, Opportunities or Threats, does this grant proposal:
+10. Based on a S.W.O.T. analysis (Strengths, Weaknesses, Opportunities, Threats) of your program, project or organization, does this grant proposal:

-- Will your proposal solve or address any of the weaknesses or threats facing your program, project or organization?
+- Solve or address any of the weaknesses or threats facing your program, project or organization?

-- Will your proposal bring to fruition any of the opportunities listed?
+- Bring to fruition any of the opportunities listed?

-- Will your proposal give your organization a competitive advantage or build upon its existing strengths?
+- Give your organization a competitive advantage or build upon its existing strengths?

-If you cannot answer yes to answer any of the items listed in a-c above, the next question you need to ask yourself is, ‘Why are we writing this grant?’
+If you cannot answer yes to answer any of the 3 bullets in #10, the next question you need to ask yourself is, ‘Why are we writing this grant?’

 There are many more questions that may need to be addressed prior to working on a grant application.
 I encourage you to ALWAYS have a conversation with the foundation prior to working on any application (unless they expressly say not to contact them) because building relationships is the most important part of all fundraising.